scalar-labs/kelpie/README.md

 When `PostProcessor` check the result of `Processor` execution and the result isn't expected, `PostProcessor#execute()` should throw an exception `PostProcessException`.
 A test will fail when the exception is thrown.

 ## Injector
-`Injector` executes some arbitrary tasks that you want to execute while `Processor#execute()` is running.
+`Injector` executes an arbitrary process that you want to execute while `Processor#execute()` is running.
 For example, if it is verifying database consistency in a catastrophic environment, `Injector` kills and restarts a database process randomly and frequently.

 You can enable `Injector` by adding `--inject` option to the `kelpie` command.